villagedefrance/OpenCart-Overclocked/README.md

 OpenCart-Overclocked
 ====================

-Opencart Overclocked - Basic Edition
+Opencart v1.6.0 - Non Official Version

 General:

-The objective of this Overclocked Edition is to make Opencart faster, richer, leaner and even more user friendly.
+The objective of this Overclocked Version is to make Opencart faster, richer, leaner and even more user friendly.
 To do so, every line of code inside every file has been checked, adjusted and corrected when necessary.
 Scripts have been updated or replaced by newer, better or faster versions.
 Some extra features have been added.